 The board recognizes the importance of citizen participation in school district matters.
-In order to assure citizens are heard and board meetings are conducted efficiently and in an organized manner, the board will set time aside a specific time for public comment.
+In order to assure citizens are heard and board meetings are conducted efficiently and in an organized manner, the board will set time aside for citizen participation, either at a specific time during the meeting or during the discussion of agenda items.
+The board will only receive the petitions and not act upon them or their contents.
+The board has the discretion to limit the amount of time set aside for public participation.